UKRSE/UKRSE.github.io/conf2016_programme.md

 * [Abstracts for all talks](conf2016_talks)
 * [Abstracts for all workshops](conf2016_workshops)
+* Which workshop am I attending?
+[Here's a list of attendees at each workshop](https://drive.google.com/file/d/0B_KkGMZ8ACfaYjNhM3lMbmhUVUk/view)

 Talks will be published as short papers in a special issue of the [Journal of Open Research Software](http://openresearchsoftware.metajnl.com/).